 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: These can come in the form of property tax exemptions, which allow you to ignore the value of your solar system when paying property tax on your house.
-You may also qualify for an exemption on sales tax at the time of purchase.
+- Tax Exemptions: Tax exemptions can come in one of two forms.
+First, there is sales tax exemption, applied when you purchase solar panels.
+The second is property tax exemption.
+This allows you to ignore the value added by your solar system when paying property tax on your house.

 Federal Solar Incentives

-Click here to learn more about the new Inflation Reduction Act.
-To better understand how the new Clean Energy Credit might apply to you, reach out to your local Cranston solar installers.
+More information about the new Inflation Reduction Act can be found here.
+To understand how the new Clean Energy Credit will apply to you, get in touch with your local Cranston solar installers.